 What if I break down during the race?
 Can I repair my vehicle and continue?

 No. The vehicles behind you are likely traveling at their Target Speed, or in some areas of the course, closer to their Tech Speed.
 The danger created by a slow vehicle reentering the road in front of other competitors travelling at those speeds is too dangerous to allow.
 Once you pull off the road, your day is done until the event is over.
 In some good news, Course Workers often have shade, cold beverages and snacks.
 Plus, you’ll get to be a spectator for the rest of the race.

 Do you recommend a scanner for our car?

 You will be issued a radio for emergency communications during a red flag event on the course.
 However, if you have a scanner, you will be able to listen to race control communications, and could be made aware of changing road conditions, debris, rain, wind, or even a red flag situation much sooner than otherwise.
 A scanner comes in handy on the grid, or during a red flag, for knowing what is going on.
 Race control frequencies will be read aloud at the Drivers Meeting.

-If I do not pass Tech Inspection in Las Vegas on Thursday (SSCC) or in Ely (NORC & SSCC) on Friday, are there parts, race gear, or tires available in Ely?
+If I do not pass Tech Inspection, are there parts, race gear, or tires available in Ely?